 So as week two comes to an end, I stand by my earlier assessment of WFAA Channel 8.
 The people are truly some of the finest journalists in the business and have been extremely warm and welcoming.
 Small graces and a generally pleasant attitude surely contributed to their success.
 There is so much to learn this summer, which I imagine will be difficult to soak up.

-Tomorrow I’m set to work with reporter Chris Heinbaugh on election coverage of the mayor’s race.
+Tomorrow I’m set to help cover the Dallas mayor’s race.
 This should be a good blog post, so check it out.
 Thanks for ending your week with me.
 Good night friends!